ODaniels852/Election_Analysis/README.md

 ## Election-Audit Resources

 - Data Source: election_results.csv
-- Software: Python 3.7.6, Visual Studio Code, 1.69.0
+- Software: Python 3.7.6, Visual Studio Code: 1.69.0

 ## Election-Audit Results

-The analysis of the election show that:

-- There were 369,711 votes cast in the election.
+The analysis of the election show that there were **369,711** votes cast in the election.

 ### Results by County
-- The counties were:
+- Votes were cast in the following counties:
 	- Jefferson
 	- Denver
 	- Arapahoe